• About Me

 Projects

-Through my internships and coursework, I was fortunate to work on many projects which developed my skills in: system design, hardware integration, embedded systems, experimentation, coding, and data analysis.
+I was fortunate to work on many projects which developed my skills in: system design, hardware integration, embedded systems, experimentation, coding, and data analysis.

 TrashCam: A Portable Security Camera System with Computer Vision-based Alerts

-For our final project in Cornell ECE 5725, we designed and built a covert camera system capable of object detection with the ability to capture a full 360 degree view at detection rate of 2 frames per second (fps).
+For our final project in Cornell ECE 5725 Design with Embedded Operating Systems, we designed and built a covert camera system capable of object detection with the ability to capture a full 360 degree view at detection rate of 2 frames per second (fps).
 To achieve this, we designed our system using a Raspberry Pi model 3B along with a PiTFT display, three USB cameras, and a USB hub.
 Detection was performed using the YOLOv3 object detection algorithm.
 Our system was integrated into a typical outdoor trashcan to satisfy the requirement of being covert.
 This also allows it to be portable.
 We implemented an email alert system as well so that the user does not need to continuously watch surveillance footage to find what they wish to be detected.

 Human Blimp Interaction Study

 Research has been done to understand how humans interpret drone motion.
 Blimps have certain advantages over drones such as longer battery life, quieter propellers, and safe-to-touch envelops.
 Thus, we wanted to understand if humans are able to interpret blimp motion similar to interpretations of drone motion.
 We developed a system using a motion capture system, a modified commercial blimp, and ROS to test our theory.
 We developed a decision tree for the blimp to predict whether the human would properly execute a given command.
-This project satisfied the final project component for Cornell MAE 6710.
+This project satisfied the final project component for Cornell MAE 6710 Human Robot Interaction.

 Automatic Controller Synthesis for a Two-Link Modular Robot

 I developed a framework to automatically generate the mid level control needed to create a guaranteed safe, navigable, path in an obstacle-filled environment from just a high level task specification.
 A specification in Linear Temporal Logic (LTL) is input.
 This LTL specification is then converted to a Buchi automaton (state machine) which ensures the specification will be satisfied.
 A transition map of the possible ways the robot can move in the world is developed.
 Composing the Buchi automaton with the transition map produces a product automaton which can be searched over using standard graph theory techniques to find a guaranteed safe path to the goal.
-I completed this project for Cornell MAE 6770.
+I completed this project for Cornell MAE 6770 Formal Methods for Robotics.

 Howard University Senior Capstone Project: Heat Transfer Inside a Dual-Axial Concentric Chamber